Skip to main content

 Bottom line

-Oil’s headline tape is bullish, but CommodityNode’s model stack is not giving a clean one-way confirmation.
+Oil’s headline tape is constructive, but CommodityNode’s model stack is not giving a clean one-way confirmation.
 The right decision read is: geopolitical risk is real, physical tightness is visible, but the 90-day forecast disagreement says users should stress-test both continuation and fade scenarios before treating the spike as durable.

 Related hub: Crude Oil Impact Map